ryansama/Desktop-Flashcards/README.md

 ####Material Design

 We are interested in building this desktop app with components of [Google's Material Design](https://www.google.com/design/spec/material-design/introduction.html).
 A big thanks goes to [Ignace Maes](https://github.com/IgnaceMaes) who created a [Material Design skin for WinForms](https://github.com/IgnaceMaes/MaterialSkin), which we are using in the app.
-Our progress in the material design version can be seen in [this branch](https://github.com/ryansama/SharpCards/tree/material-design).